 Policy KE2b

-K/J?
 RIVERSIDE AND FIRE STATION SITE

-100 !
-Development Requirements and Design Principles

-Possible river

-habitat issues / Development must:
+Development must:

-lighting?

-1. Replace existing buildings with a new, high quality mixed use development comprising ground floor retail and/or other town centre uses

-along Temple Street, mixed residential and a replacement Leisure Centre.
+1. Replace existing buildings with a new, high quality mixed use development comprising ground floor retail and/or other town centre uses along Temple Street, mixed residential and a replacement Leisure Centre.

-- 2. Incorporate infrastructure for district heating in compliance with Policy CP4 - Achieve high quality design that enhances the Conservation Area and its setting. - 4.
+- 2. Incorporate infrastructure for district heating in compliance with Policy CP4 - 3.
+Achieve high quality design that enhances the Conservation Area and its setting. - 4.
 Provide a variation in roof heights.
 Design of buildings must provide articulation and relief to the elevations. - 5.
 Construct external facades in an appropriate palette of materials referenced from the local context and vernacular.
 This should include materials identified as central to the character of Keynsham from the Conservation Area Appraisal. - 6.
 Ensure the general alignment of the existing public rights of way that run through the site are retained, enhanced and incorporated into and through the scheme.
 These routes must include the continuation of Market Walk into the site and provide direct pedestrian connection and vistas between the site and the High Street. - 7.
 Ensure new high-quality public rights of way that link the site to Temple Street / Carpenters Lane, and the Memorial Park / River Chew are provided. - 8.
 Have a positive relationship with all publically accessible routes and the Memorial Park.
 The frontage to Temple Street must be active. - 9.
 Ensure sensitive lighting solutions are provided for the buildings and the public realm to minimise light spill within and into the River Chew corridor. - 10.
 Provide suitable additional car parking that mitigates the transport impact of the development.